mvpcom/carlaILTrainer/README.md

 TODO:
-* Run all branches , but just back propagate on one ( use a mask for that).
+* Run all branches , but just back propagate on one ( use a mask for that). @merryHunter solved this in the python file.
 * Use the Tensorflow queues for data loading
 * Compatibility fix for carla checkpoint loading
 * Fix the loss function (Use only one loss)